pelican-plugins/similar-posts/README.rst

 similarity threshold, but you'll probably have to find the proper value empirically.

-You may then output the ``similar_posts`` variable in your article template.
+You can output the ``similar_posts`` variable in your article template.
+This might look like the following:
-This may look like:

 .. code-block:: html+jinja